arcanecode/PowerShell/Azure/ReadMe.md

   This module is Copyright (c) 2017 Robert C. Cain.
 All rights reserved.
 No warranty or guarentee is implied or expressly granted.

   All information was accurate at the time of the demo creation.

+  The scripts have been tested against AzureRM Version 4.1.0.

   Note that things are changing very rapidly in the world of Azure in general and Azure's PowerShell modules in particular, so be sure to check Microsoft online documentation for the latest information.